aarnt/octopi/README.md

 You'll need:
  * [Alpm_octopi_utils](https://github.com/aarnt/alpm_octopi_utils/) library
  * A helper to execute pacman commands called "octphelper", available on "./helper" dir
- * A priviledge escalation tool called "octopi-sudo", available on "./sudo" dir
+ * A privilege escalation tool called "octopi-sudo", available on "./sudo" dir
  * qtermwidget >= 0.14.1 in order to build Octopi with embedded terminal support

 ### To install Octopi using pacman